The Impact Hub

 Access to open data is important for a town like Loughborough, which boasts a diverse population of over 55,000 people.
 It plays a crucial role in fostering equal opportunities, improving outcomes for residents, driving economic growth, and reducing inequalities.

-Through the Impact Hub, we are creating a sub-regional observatory using evidence and data to help policymakers and community leaders make informed decisions about the future of the town.
+Through the Impact Hub, we have created a TOWN Observatory using evidence and data to help policymakers and community leaders make informed decisions about the future of the town.

-Collaborating with local communities and drawing upon national and international expertise, the observatory will collect and make open data about the town easily accessible, helping people to understand and make decisions based on visual information.
+Collaborating with local communities and drawing upon national and international expertise, the observatory has collected and made open data about the town easily accessible, helping people to understand and make decisions based on visual information.

-Working alongside local residents, community leaders, businesses, Charnwood Borough Council, Active Healthy Living and Connected Loughborough, the project will evaluate the effects of Loughborough Town Deal interventions, assess the wellbeing and strength of the town, and look into plans to reinvigorate the town centre and make improvements for the future.
+Working alongside local residents, community leaders, businesses, Charnwood Borough Council, Active Healthy Living and Connected Loughborough, the project has evaluated the effects of Loughborough Town Deal interventions, assessed the wellbeing and strength of the town, and looked into plans to reinvigorate the town centre and make improvements for the future.

-The project will support collaboration and innovation around town and regional data and will help to ensure decisions affecting the town are informed by accurate information, community insights and evidence.
+The project has supported collaboration and innovation around town and regional data and will help to ensure decisions affecting the town are informed by accurate information, community insights and evidence.

-Datasets will be categorised into key themes, and in the future, we hope to share this information more widely to give people and groups from the public, private, and voluntary sectors an easier and direct way to find the information they need.
+Datasets are categorised into key themes, and in the future, we hope to share this information more widely to give people and groups from the public, private, and voluntary sectors an easier and direct way to find the information they need.

 Our team